TeamBezosCoin/TeamBezosCoin/README.md

 BezOS Project is composed by three different high innovative product features.

-1-	BezOS Multi-Chain Wallet
+1-	BezOS Multi-Chain Wallet:
 An anonymous and Unbannable Multi-Chain Wallet with Safe-Lock and Ghost Mode Functions.

-2-	BezOS Protocol
+2-	BezOS Protocol:
 A Protocol built to guarantee safe data communications and transfers From and To BezOS Multi-Chain Wallet.

-3-	BezOS Security Layer-2
+3-	BezOS Security Layer-2:
 A Second Level Layer dedicated to ensure anonymous transactions From and To BezOS Multi-Chain Wallet.